 Customers give answers on a scale of 1 to 10, and these answers are aggregated by using a simple calculation (see below) to arrive at the NPS.

 Customer satisfaction has long been the primary measure of a company’s reputation and success.
-More recently, however, companies have also started to realise the importance of employee satisfaction.
+More recently, however, companies have also started to realize the importance of employee satisfaction.
 After all – why would you care about the people buying your product and not the people making it?
 Employee engagement is central when it comes to both a company’s culture and its bottom line.
-So organisations began to ask their employees the same question, but with a twist:
+So organizations began to ask their employees the same question, but with a twist: